 Colours of Aalto Students’ Overalls and Study Fields

 - Guild of Automation and Systems Technology: purple, with a black pocket on a black sleeve and a light blue pocket on the right thigh

 - Guild of Bioinformation Technology Inkubio: reddish-brown (= brown) overalls with white cow spots

 - Data Guild: silver grey, with a black sleeve

 - Guild of Surveying Engineers: matte black with a fuchsia sleeve and pocket

-- Association of Process Engineering Students: blue overalls with red and yellow stripes on the sleeves and legs, to remember the old guilds of the School of Chemical Technology
+- Association of Process Engineering Students: blue overalls with red, blue and yellow stripes on the sleeves and legs, to remember the old guilds of the School of Chemical Technology

 - Guild of Civil Engineers IK: dark blue with a green sleeve